leonardothehuman/libretro-doublecherryGB/README.md

 > DoubleCherryGB is an open source (GPLv2) GB/GBC emulator with 4 Player support, based on the TGBDual libretro core by GIGO and Hii.
 > It emulates the GAMEBOY 4 PLAYER ADAPTER (DMG-07) and also adds 4 Player Link Hacks.
-> It's named after the Double Cherry Item from Super Mario 3D Land.
+> It's named after the Double Cherry Item from Super Mario 3D World.

 Check my [website](https://timoelrichs.is-a.dev) for more information, planned features and compatibility list.